puppetlabs/cpp-project-template/README.md

 # CppProjectTemplate

+> At this time we don't anticipate starting new C++ projects, so this template has been archived.

 CppProjectTemplate is a C++ project template for use in creating new command-line utility projects using PuppetLabs' shared libraries.

 ## Required packages